NSLS-II-BMM/BeamlineManual/docs/desktop.rst

 This section provides an explanation of how to recover BMM's data collection workspace after restarting the computer.

-This is made a hair easier if a couple of symbolic links are made in ``~/bin/``.
-Do this:
+This is made a bit easier if a couple of symbolic links are made in ``~/bin/``.
+If not already done, do this at the command line:

 .. code-block:: sh